 A Certificate of Naturalisation demonstrates citizenship of a country and is the most important document to be issued to an individual throughout the process of obtaining economic citizenship.
 This document serves as legal proof that the person was granted the citizenship rights of the country in question as per the date shown on the certificate.

-Once individuals have received their Certificate of Naturalisation, they can apply for a passport of their new host country.
+Once individuals have received their Certificate of Naturalisation, they can apply for a passport to their new host country.

 Applying for a passport is a separate process once you have received your Certificate of Naturalisation.
 An applicant’s Authorised Agent can apply for their passport on their behalf by submitting the Certificate of Naturalisation and other documents to the Passport Office.